JerryXRQ/CS337_Project2/README.md

 Methods: We added secondary cooking methods finder.

 Transformation: For the style of cuisine, we have included Chinese, Indian, Mexican, Cajun, and French.
 For quantity change, we implemented double, half, and weight conversion.
-For cooking method change, we added switch to stir-fry, deep-fry, and steam.
+For cooking method change, we added switch to stir-fry, deep-fry, bake, and steam.
 These transformations include necessary ingredient and step additions.
 For special food constraints, we included kosher, gluten-free, and lactose-free.

 Control Features: We allowed the user to restore the previous recipe with command "undo".

 Testing Tools: We built a tester that checks all program features on a selected set of recipes.

-Additional Tasks in Assignment Description: 14 (Excluding one required style change) Additional Tasks we Propose: 4
+Additional Tasks in Assignment Description: 15 (Excluding one required style change) Additional Tasks we Propose: 4 (weight conversion, kosher, undo, and tester)